RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Method 1, emulation**

 Proper emulation is done via the MAME standalone emulator.
-The games need to be in the MAME format and follow the MAME naming conventions, i.e. it will not be possible to run .mgw games with this emulator.
+The games need to be in the MAME format and follow the MAME software list naming conventions, i.e. it will not be possible to run .mgw games with this emulator.
 The example game _Donkey Kong_ would have the filename `gnw_dkong.zip` and you'll place this file in the `gameandwatch` or `lcdgames` directory.

 However the game is only half of what's needed to properly emulate these games as you'll also need the artwork to see an image of the actual physical device when running the game.
 The artwork would also come in a .zip file with the same name as the game itself, e.g. `gnw_dkong.zip` and it must be located in the MAME artwork directory so it can be found by MAME.